Connections: Interesting and Useful Places on the Web

 Some of my friends, family, and coworkers have websites that may be interesting.
 I am

-also including here other people's sites if they are interesting.
+also including here other peoples sites if they are interesting.

 Family